Problem 6 - XOR Linked List

 An XOR linked list is a more memory efficient doubly linked list.
 Instead of each node holding

-which returns the node at index.If using a language that has no pointers (such as Python) you can assume you have access to
+nextandprevfields, it holds a field namedboth, which is an XOR of the next node and the previous node.
+Implement an XOR linked list; it has anadd(element)which adds the element to the end, and aget(index)which returns the node at index.If using a language that has no pointers (such as Python) you can assume you have access to

-functions that converts between nodes and memory addresses.
+get_pointeranddereference_pointerfunctions that converts between nodes and memory addresses.

 NOTE: All the code in this post, including this write-up itself, can be found or generated from the GitHub repository.